solana-developers/solana-cookbook/docs/th/references/keypairs-and-wallets.md

 </SolanaCodeGroup>

-## How to check if a public key has an associated private key
+## วิธี check if a public key has an associated private key

 In certain special cases (e.g. a Program Derived Address), public keys may not have a private key associated with them.
 You สามารถ check this by looking to see if the public key lies on the ed25519 curve.
 Only public keys that lie on the curve สามารถ be controlled by users with wallets.